youngguang/live/intl.en-US/User Guide (New console)/Configure push streaming and live streaming/Ingest URL and streaming URL (Not authenticated)/Ingest URL and streaming URL (Original).md

 -   Examples

-    Example: the ingest domain name is `push.aliyunlive.com`, the AppName is app, the StreamName is stream, and teh authentication key is 123, then the ingest URL is `RTMP://push.aliyunlive.com/app/stream`
+    Example: the ingest domain name is `push.aliyunlive.com`, the AppName is app, the StreamName is stream, and the authentication key is 123, then the ingest URL is `RTMP://push.aliyunlive.com/app/stream`